CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

  	annealingcoll = 100000000

-2. **parallelscript.csh** is an example of the tcsh script that is used to submit a job on an HPC system.
+2. **submitscript.csh** is an example of the tcsh script that is used to submit a job on an HPC system.
 This file will need to be modified according to users' computer system.
 Main content of the script is the three steps of a simulation.
 >
 	#Generate initial configuration for new simulation: